curedao/docs/constitution/2-solution.md

 ##### Increase in Patent Monopoly

 Industry agitation surrounding the “drug lag” finally led to the modification of the drug patenting system in the Drug Price Competition and Patent Term Restoration Act of 1984.
 This further extended the life of drug patents.
-Thus Kefauver's amendments ultimately affected both pharmaceutical pricing and patenting — in a manner diametrically opposed to the one he intended.
+Thus Kefauver's amendments ultimately made drugs more expensive by granting longer monopolies.

 ##### Decreased Ability to Determine Comparative Efficacy